Spendthrift Versus Discretionary Trust Provisions

-First let’s describe in general terms what a Spendthrift trust or clause creates.
-A Spendthrift trust or clause prevents a beneficiary’s creditors from garnishing a present or future distribution from an estate prior to the beneficiary receiving it.
-In addition, a Spendthrift trust or clause prevents the Beneficiary from transferring their interest to another (e.g. assigning their trust income to a creditor).
+First let’s describe in general terms what a Spendthrift clause creates.
+In general terms a Spendthrift clause prevents a beneficiary’s creditors from garnishing a present or future distribution from an estate prior to the beneficiary receiving it.
+In addition, a Spendthrift clause prevents the Beneficiary from transferring their interest to another (e.g. assigning their trust income to a creditor).
 In layman’s terms that means that a credit card company cannot attach a judgment debt owed them to a beneficiary’s bequest from Mom or Dad until the beneficiary has taken actual possession of it.

-A discretionary trust provision is one where the trustee is given the sole or absolute discretion to either provide income or a bequest to a beneficiary.
-In many cases discretionary trust provisions provide a standard when distribution of assets will occur.
+A discretionary trust provision is one where the trustee is given sole or absolute discretion to provide either income or a bequest to a beneficiary.
+In many cases a discretionary trust provision provides a standard of how distributions of assets will occur.
 In a majority of cases the standards include the health, education, support and maintenance of a beneficiary.
 They can also include situations where the beneficiary is incapacitated, under a certain age (e.g. 25), substance abuse user or insolvent.

 So what does that mean?
 If you are a parent and you want to provide income to your child via a trust instrument, but do not want it to become open to garnishment by the child’s former spouse, then a Spendthrift trust or clause buried in the language of your trust may not help you.
 All that a former spouse needs to demonstrate is that he or she has exercised all other remedies to obtain their support income and if such exercise was fruitless, he or she may be able to garnish the amount of alimony or child support from the other spouse’s trust that was prepared to provide him or her with an consistent income stream.
-That means that if Mom or Dad set up a trust to supply income to their son, and the former spouse of the son is unable to obtain support income from the son, the former spouse would be able to defeat Mom or Dad’s spendthrift trust or clause and garnish the son’s income prior to the son receiving it.
+That means that if Mom or Dad set up a trust to supply income to their child, and the former spouse of the child is unable to obtain support income from said child, the former spouse would be able to defeat Mom or Dad’s spendthrift clause and garnish the child’s income prior to the him or her receiving it.

-Remember that the only creditors that can override a Spendthrift trust or clauses are exception creditors, and not general creditors or judgment holders (e.g. credit card companies).
+Remember that the only creditors that can override a Spendthrift trust or clause are exception creditors, and not general creditors or judgment holders (e.g. credit card companies).

-An alternative lies in the reading of Florida’s 2006 trust code which provides that when a trust is discretionary, exception creditors cannot reach the beneficiary’s bequest until the beneficiary takes actual possession of the devise.
-However, a 1985 case from Florida’s Supreme Court (Bacardi v.
-White) states that if a trustee makes a distribution to a beneficiary, it may be subject to garnishment, even if a trustee has the discretion to make the distribution.
-Although, the 1985 case states that discretionary trusts are subject to garnishment, Florida’s 2006 trust code, Chapter 736, Fla.
-Stat. states otherwise.
-It would appear on the surface that Florida’s legislature created the 2006 Trust Code to augment the 1985 Supreme Court case of Bacardi v.
-White.
+Florida’s trust code provides that when a trust is discretionary, exception creditors cannot reach the beneficiary’s bequest until the beneficiary takes actual possession of the devise.
+However, a case from Florida’s Supreme Court states that if a trustee makes a distribution to a beneficiary, it may be subject to garnishment, even if a trustee has the discretion to make the distribution.
+Although, the case states that discretionary trusts are subject to garnishment, Florida’s trust code, Chapter 736, Fla.
+Stat., states otherwise.

-But what if Florida courts desire to follow the Bacardi case and not the 2006 Trust Code, then in that event the key to making a distribution to a beneficiary might turn on who the beneficiary’s devise is paid too.
+If Mom and Dad what to make a distribution to a beneficiary, such distribution might turn on who the beneficiary’s devise is paid too.
 Thus, a trustee might consider paying a beneficiary’s bills (e.g. electric, water, gas) directly to the source and not to the beneficiary who would then pay those bills themselves.
 In essence, the beneficiary does not take possession of the funds nor is there an intended payout to the Beneficiary which may avoid the subject of garnishment.
 Instead the Trustee pays the creditor directly out of the trust (think of it as automatic payment).
-Obviously, to make this work the trust must be benefiting its own assets titled in the name of the Trustee.

 In the aforementioned comments, it would seem as if the primary issue to overcome is keeping the beneficiary from having any form of expectation of receiving his or her bequest.
 If this can be prevented, by and through the discretion of a trustee, then it is highly unlikely that a creditor would successfully be able to garnish a beneficiary’s income stream especially if never paid directly to the beneficiary.